Russian Spiritual Mission in Beijing: Mission's closure

 After World War II, the Communist victory in China brought an anti-religious ideology.
 In 1946, the mission's head, Archbishop Viktor, was arrested for alleged collaboration with the Japanese and the Anti-Communist Committee of North China but was released after a week under Soviet pressure.
-After the People's Republic of China was established in 1949, most of Beijing's Russian community emigrated to the USA, Australia, and Europe.
+After the People's Republic of China was established in 1949, most of Beijing's Russian community emigrated to the US, Australia, and Europe.
 In 1955, the mission closed due to lack of funds and parishioners.
 Archbishop Viktor returned to the Soviet Union.
 The Northern Compound and its properties were transferred to the Soviet state.
 Between 1956 and 1959, during the construction of a new Soviet embassy complex, most buildings, including churches, were demolished.
 In 1956, the bell tower was destroyed, and in 1957, the Church of All Holy Martyrs, housing the relics of Chinese martyrs and remains of the Alapaevsk imperial family members, was blown up.
 The Dormition Church became a garage, the sacristy a consular office, and the mission's extensive library was burned.
 The Southern Compound was transferred to the Chinese government, along with all Orthodox Church properties, following the dissolution of the Moscow Patriarchate's East Asian Exarchate in China.
 It is now a municipal park.
 During the Cultural Revolution, many centuries-old Orthodox cultural artifacts in China were destroyed.
 Late ordinations of Chinese bishops Vasily (Shuan) and Simeon (Du) by Patriarch Alexy I did not alter Chinese suspicion toward the Russian Church.

 Preserved at the embassy are the bishop's quarters (a Chinese-style pavilion from Prince Lü's former estate, now called the Red Fanza), a residential building (also called the "fraternal" building, now a hotel), the sacristy and library building (now the consular department), and fragments of utility structures.
 In 2009, Dormition Church used as a garage in Soviet times, was restored and reconsecrated.
 A small square before the Red Fanza features the oldest Beiguan relic —a large iron tripod incense burner from the 17th century, made under Emperor Kangxi, possibly from the temple given to the Albazinians.